drcsh/python-raycaster/README.md

 player.

 However, while this works well in C++, it's slow in Python, with each full raycast of the screen averaging at about 0.56s.
+So I started refining this.

+## Version 2

 To improve the situation I decided that rather than travelling the whole length of the ray, we're only really interested in where the ray passes into another map square, at